 Wright State Orthopaedics is offering educational sessions on a variety of topics from hip and thigh problems to wrist and hand injuries.
-These sessions will be offered through May 2013 on the third Tuesday of the month at 7 p.m. in the Family Medicine Conference Room in the Wright State Physicians building at Wright State University.
-The sessions are being videotaped, and the videos will be posted on this website.
-For more information and to register, contact Julie Knauff at email@example.com or (937) 208-2741.
+These sessions will be offered on the third Tuesday of the month, at 7 p.m., in Classroom 1, on the second floor of the Wright State Physicians Health Center, on the campus of Wright State University.
+The sessions are being videoed, and the videos will be posted on this website.
+For more information, call (937) 208-2091.

 To help ensure the health and safety of young athletes, the Centers for Disease Control developed the Heads Up: Concussion in Youth Sports initiative to offer information about concussions to coaches, parents and athletes involved in youth sports.
 The Heads Up initiative provides important information on preventing, recognizing, and responding to a concussion.
 To learn more, download this flyer.